SadTigger/rsschool-cv/cv.md

 ## Summary

-I am self-motivated and interested in searching information about new technologies and features.
+I am self-motivated and interested in new technologies and features.
-Additionally, I can adapt to any conditions if it will high up the productivity of the work process.
+Additionally, I can adapt to any conditions if they will increase the productivity of the work process.
 ### My goals:
 - [x] Improve my skills.
-- [ ] Get new experience.
+- [ ] Acquire new experience.
 - [ ] Bring new ideas for web development.
 - [ ] Become a highly qualified full-stack specialist.